Plymouth Metrolink: History and origin

 Residents of the city of Plymouth paid $770,000 in property taxes to the Metropolitan Transit Commission (MTC) in 1981 but did not receive bus service in return.
-MTC did not operate in Plymouth due to the presence of privately operated, but state-subsidized bus service from Medicine Lake Lines.
-A state law passed in 1981 allowed cities to "opt out" of contributing funds to the Metropolitan Transit Commission provided they met two criteria.
+MTC did not operate in Plymouth due to the presence of privately-operated but state-subsidized bus service from Medicine Lake Lines.
+A state law passed in 1981 allowed cities to "opt out" of contributing funds to the MTC provided they met two criteria.
 The cities could not have any service or only have routes that terminate in the community, and the community must have fewer than four trips during the off peak hours.
 Plymouth began investigating opting out in 1982 and considered partnering with the city of Maple Grove to provide transit service.
 While city staff hoped that the new legislation could improve bus service for the city, they were concerned about staff time needed to administer a separate bus program.